 BAYTOWN TOWNSHIP GROUND WATER PLUMEEPA ID# MND982425209

 The Baytown Township Groundwater Plume site is located in Washington County, Minnesota and includes portions of Baytown Township, West Lakeland Township, the City of Bayport and the City of Lake Elmo.
-The site consists of a contaminated groundwater plume and its source area.
-The contaminated groundwater plume covers approximately seven square miles and is file miles long and discharges into the St. Croix River.
+The site consists of a contaminated groundwater plume located primarily in the surficial aquifer, the Prairie du Chien Aquifer, and the Jordan Sandstone Aquifer, and in certain areas, the Tunnel City Aquifer.
+The contaminated groundwater plume covers approximately seven square miles.
 The primary source area for the contamination is a property located at 11325 Stillwater Boulevard in Lake Elmo.
 This property was used by a metal-working facility from 1940 to 1968.
 Land above the groundwater plume includes farmland, rural residential houses, commercial buildings, Lake Elmo Airport and developed areas of the City of Bayport.
 Most of the plume area is served by private wells and a public water supply is available in portions of the cities of Lake Elmo and Bayport.

 Site ResponsibilityCurrently the site is being addressed through State of Minnesota actions.
 Early phases of the cleanup were implemented through potentially responsible party actions.